Federal Communication Commision (FCC) EMC compliance for North America

 So how does this affect you?

 In some situations, both certification and Supplier’s Declaration of Conformity (DoC) could be applied.
 An example would be a mobile phone, certification is used as evidence of compliance for an installed modular radio intentional transmitter and Supplier’s Declaration of Conformity (DoC) used for the unintentional digital circuity.

 Can I use results from CE or RCM testing

 It may be possible to use the same results depending upon the methodologies used (as many of the intentional radiators/transmitter testing methodologies vary between FCC and CE).
 If the product is mains powered it must be powered by 120VAC at 60Hz.
 It may be possible to use the CE radiated emissions results if your product has a DC input port and a separate AC/DC plug pack that is already FCC and CE compliant (but conducted emissions is still required).

 Why use EMC Bayswater for your FCC testing, compliance and certification needs?

-We offer excellent customer support, provide great value, high quality testing and test reports with a fast turnaround to ensure your product gets to market with the shortest possible lead time.
-We are NATA accredited for FCC Part 15B which includes NATA accreditation to ANSI C63.4 and we have a fully compliant ANSI C63.4-2009 and ANSI C63.4-2014 iOATS chamber required for radiated emissions measurements (30MHz to 26.5GHz radiated emissions).
+We are NATA accredited for FCC Part 15B which includes NATA accreditation to ANSI C63.4.
+Utilising a fully compliant ANSI C63.4-2014 iOATS chamber.
+A requirement for radiated emissions measurements (30MHz to 40GHz radiated emissions).
 Please visit our EMC testing services page for details of other EMC compliance testing services we offer.